Scranton Car Accident Lawyer

 Contact Our Scranton Car Accident Lawyer For a Free Consultation

 Don’t let insurance companies take advantage of you during this difficult time.
-The experienced car accident lawyers at Munley Law have the knowledge, resources, and proven track record to fight for the maximum compensation you deserve.
+The experienced car accident lawyers at Munley Law have the knowledge, resources, and proven track record to fight for compensation.
 We are ready 24/7 to protect your rights and secure your future.

 Located in downtown Scranton just blocks from the Lackawanna County Courthouse, we’ve been serving accident victims throughout the Electric City and surrounding communities for over six decades.